How to Handle Basic Plumbing Problems at Home: A Do-it-yourself Guide

 Can I fix a plumbing problem myself?

-You will need a few indispensable tools like a plunger, adjustable wrench pipe wrench Teflon tape and a screwdriver.
+There are a few indispensable tools like a plunger, adjustable wrench pipe wrench, Teflon tape, and the screwdriver.

 Is DIY plumbing safe?

-It is recommended to contact a professional plumber to address plumbing issues that require special equipment and expertise.
+It is recommended to contact a professional plumber for plumbing problems of a serious nature that require specialist equipment and experience.